eoincampbell/Qluent/README.md

 The message exception handler can be passed to the fluent api as either

  - a `Func<IMessage<T>, Exception, bool>`
- or
- - as an implementation of `Qluent.Consumers.Handlers.IMessageExceptionHandler<T>`
+ - a implementation of `Qluent.Consumers.Handlers.IMessageExceptionHandler<T>`

 ---